jbreckmckye/jbreckmckye.github.io/source/_posts/Playing-TimeSplitters-Future-Perfect-on-PC.md

 ## Get the game

 Dolphin isn't able to play GC games straight off of disk, so you'll need an ISO of a disk backup.
-Obviously, I can't really provide one.
-Either you can use a Wii to extract a backup image, or, I suppose you could search the internet for an ISO.
+Obviously, I can't provide you one, but I can tell you that you can use a Wii to extract a backup image.
+Alternatively...
+I suppose you could search the internet for an ISO.
 Not that I would condone such a thing, of course.

 ## Get the mouse injector

-The mouse injector is a Windows program that intercepts both your mouse and your running Dolphin and translates inputs from one to the other.
+The mouse injector is a Windows program that intercepts your mouse position and your running Dolphin instance and translates inputs from one to the other.

 ### Download

-You can either download it from [here](https://github.com/jbreckmckye/jbreckmckye.github.io/raw/master/downloads/mouse-injector-dolphin-50.7z) or the [GitHub repository](https://github.com/carnivoroussociety/MouseInjector).
+You can either download the mouse injector [here](https://github.com/jbreckmckye/jbreckmckye.github.io/raw/master/downloads/mouse-injector-dolphin-50.7z) or from the [GitHub repository](https://github.com/carnivoroussociety/MouseInjector).

 It's written by a developer named [CarnivorousSociety](https://github.com/carnivoroussociety).
 If you use this project and have a GitHub account, I'd suggest you star the repo.

 ### Installation

 Unzip the folder and copy the contents into your Dolphin installation folder.
-You'll notice it overrides the Dolphin.exe file - this is needed so the injector can discover your game.
+You'll notice it overrides the `Dolphin.exe` file - this is needed so the injector can discover your game.

-Open Dolphin and go to the controller settings - make sure the controller profile is set to TimeSplitters.
+Open Dolphin and go to the controller settings - be sure to set the controller profile to `TimeSplitters`.

 ## Get playing

 To make the mouse injector work you have to follow a few steps in order.
 Don't worry, it's not too complicated:

-1. Start the Dolphin.exe you've just copied into the Dolphin folder
+1. Start the `Dolphin.exe` you've just copied into the Dolphin folder
 2. Start the game from your ISO
 3. At the TS2 / TS3 startup screen, load the existing profile called `Player`
-4. Run MouseInjector.exe.
-It should detect the running Dolphin.exe
+4. Run `MouseInjector.exe`.
+It should detect the running `Dolphin.exe`
 5. Use the 4 key on your keyboard to switch on mouse input.
 This will lock your pointer (on your desktop) until you hit 4 again.
 6. Get blasting!